 Requesting an equity device:

 If you will experience a financial hardship or choose not to participate, please complete this equity device request form to help us gauge need.
-Once this loan form is completed and returned to the District Office, we can arrange delivery/pick-up.
-Your student will be provided a device during orientation for 7th and 8th grade, or on the first day of school for 5th and 6th.
+We'll schedule times for pick up once we begin receiving requests.

 In order for this program to be financially feasible, we need to hit a 75% participation rate.
 In our first year, 88% of families in 5th and 7th grade sent a Chromebook to school with their students.
 In the second year of the program, 91% of families participated.
 We will evaluate each year to make sure the program is successful.